goenning/goenning/_draft/2016-04-13-what-is-tudotri.md

 ## Technical overview

-For those who got here from my live streaming on [livecoding.tv](http://BLABLABLA), here is a technical overview of how it was built and how I run it
+For those who got here from my [live streaming](https://www.livecoding.tv/goenning/) on livecoding.tv, here is a technical overview of how it was built and how I run it.

 #### Project structure